 15%.
 All Virginia sportsbooks, both online and land-based, will have revenue taxed at 15% from the state.
 Potential operators will also pay a $250,000 licensing fee every three years.
 These tax rates only apply to sportsbook operators.
 Sports bettors also need to pay both Federal and state tax on any winnings, in accordance with tax laws.

 The Virginia Lottery will approve up to 12 sportsbook operators.
 Four of those licenses will go to online-only operators, not connected to any land-based casino.

 All other licenses can be applied for by land-based casinos and racetracks, or by other online-only operators.
-This outline for the Virginia sports betting market will likely bring brands like DraftKings, FanDuel, BetRivers, and William Hill to the state.
+This is how several sports betting apps launched prior to any casino opening in Virginia.